Philly Restaurants for a Romantic Date Night

 Drinks to kick off our meal at Vernick Food & Drink

-Consistently one of the best restaurants in the city, Vernick Food & Drink is guaranteed to impress.
-Its dining rooms are designed to ensure that you can always hear your dinner companions, and its warm lighting and décor properly set a relaxed mood.
+Dinner at Vernick Food & Drink is guaranteed to impress.
+Its dining rooms are designed to ensure that you can always hear your companions, and its warm lighting and décor properly set a relaxed mood.

 The modern American menu has a variety of small plates and toasts, which are a Vernick signature.
 Meats straight from the woodfire oven and a selection of fish round out the frequently-changing offerings.
-For a particularly special experience, reserve well in advance to enjoy the six-course tasting menu.
+Book the chef’s counter for a unique view into the kitchen.
 After dinner, our favorite way to complete the romantic evening is with a walk in Rittenhouse Square Park just a block away.

 Laurel